lightbits/verlossen/readme.md

 ##Development log:##

+TODO:
+* Keep an index table in client list for faster traversal.
+  (Though this won't matter one bit in the actual release I suspect...)

+###Day 11 (March 15.
+2015)###
+Todo:
+* Network module, hide low level interface
+  Add high-level interface (Client/Server packets) Hide decoding and encoding (i.e. input bit packing, ...)
+  Shared and local variables NetSendClientCmd(GameInput input) NetSendSnapshot(GameState state, GameInput *inputs) NetRead(State *state, GameInput *inputs);

+* Send all player inputs along with state from server
+* Bitpack input
+* PlayerIndex GameAddPlayer
+* Send player index back to client, so that they can simulate game locally
+* Even better clientlist:
+  Adding/Dropping players should be done in same place where a client is added/removed from clientlist.
+* Better ClientList
+  Way too many bugs have so far arose from having to iterate over MAX_PLAYER_COUNT instead of count.
+Should probably fix that!

 ###Day 10 (March 13.
 2015)###
 Alrighty, got sequence numbers and acknowledgments working.
 Sequence numbers are labels added to the snapshots sent from the server or the